tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - The only costs are backup media and management
 - No ongoing spare infrastructure costs
 - Restores require new hardware or a lenghty restore process

+#### Pilot Light

+- Pilot Light - A small version of the primary site
+- A secondary environment is provisioned in advance
+- Running the absolute minimum of infrastructure
+- It can be powered on mucvh quicker than backup and restore
+- Critical components such as Databases are always syncing ready to go